LeadPages/api-standards/readme.md

 The API in this example is hosted on a subdomain dedicated to a set of APIs.
 This distinction is important, because it necessitates the idea of an API name, discussed below.

 - If there are multiple APIs, and they make sense grouped under the company as an entity, having several named APIs is a logical grouping.
-  - If the subdomain is a specific product, service, or similar, and there are very few of them, the second example may make more sense.
+- If the subdomain is a specific product, service, or similar, and there are very few of them, the alternate example may make more sense.
 In this case, the API name is replaced with the `api` fragment to indicate that this is the sole, self-contained API for this item.
 This API should be comprehensive and should not overlap functionality with other APIs located on other subdomains.
-  - If the company, product, and API can be considered a singular unit, the third example, with no subdomain, is sensible.

 ### API Names
 This API is named `data`.
 You would call this the "Data API" based on the